-Melaleuca wilsonii, Wilson’s Honey-myrtle, is a dense shrub that reaches a height of two metres in our cold climate garden, northern NSW.
+Melaleuca wilsonii, Wilson’s Honey-myrtle, is a dense shrub that reaches a height of two metres, spreading to about 4 metres.

 Melaleuca wilsonii will grow in moderately saline areas and will cope with inundation for lengthy periods.

-Our garden is perched on a well-drained 900 metre high hill and our specimens survive, thrive and bloom bounteously.
+Our garden is perched on a well-drained 900 metre high hill (near Armidale NSW) and our specimens survive, thrive and bloom bounteously.

 This species may be propagated from seed or cuttings.
 We find that cuttings propagate readily and rapidly.

 This species easily regenerates after fire, producing coppicing basal and branch shoots.
 It will also regenerate by seed.

 The genus Melaleuca has been subject to recent taxonomic revision with early and recent botanists including Ferdinand von Mueller and Lyndley Craven (deceased in 2014) proposing to expand the genus to include all Callistemon spp. and others.